Public utility: Management

 The management of public utilities continues to be important for local and general governments.
-By creating, expanding, and improving upon public utilities, a governmental body may attempt to improve its image or attract investment.
+By creating, expanding, and improving public utilities, a governmental body may attempt to improve its image or attract investment.
 Traditionally, public services have been provided by public legal entities, which operate much like corporations, but differ in that profit is not necessary for a functional business.
 A significant factor in government ownership has been to reduce the risk that an activity, if left to private initiative, may be considered not sufficiently profitable and neglected.
 Many utilities are essential for human life, national defense, or commerce, and the risk of public harm with mismanagement is considerably greater than with other goods.
 The principle of universality of utilities maintains that these services are best owned by, and operating for, the public.
 The government and the society itself would like to see these services being economically accessible to all or most of the population.
-Furthermore, other economic reasons based the idea: public services need huge investments in infrastructures, crucial for competitiveness but with a slow return of capital; last, technical difficulties can occur in the management of plurality of networks, example in the city subsoil.
+Furthermore, other economic reasons support the idea: public services need huge investments in infrastructures, crucial for competitiveness but with a slow return of capital; last, technical difficulties can occur in the management of a plurality of networks, for example in the city subsoil.

 Public pressure for renewable energy as a replacement for legacy fossil fuel power has steadily increased since the 1980s.
-As the technology needed to source the necessary amount of energy from renewable sources is still under study, public energy policy has been focused on short term alternatives such as natural gas (which still produces substantial carbon dioxide) or nuclear power.
+As the technology needed to source the necessary amount of energy from renewable sources is still under study, public energy policy has been focused on short-term alternatives such as natural gas (which still produces substantial carbon dioxide) or nuclear power.
 In 2021 a power and utilities industry outlook report by Deloitte identified a number of trends for the utilities industry: